MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 For enterprises that use passwords today and have a shared PC environment, passkeys provide a seamless way for workers to authenticate without entering a username or password.
 Passkeys provide improved security for workers because they can't be phished, stolen, or re-used.

 This topic lists steps to enable and enforce Microsoft Authenticator passkey sign-in for Entra ID.
-At the end of this article.
-First, you'll update the Authentication methods policy to allow end users to sign in with Authenticaror passkey.
+First, you'll update the Authentication methods policy to allow end users to sign in with Authenticator passkey.
 Then you'll create a custom authentication strength to enforce passkey sign-in when users access a sensitive resource.

 ## Requirements